Professor Robbie Foy

-Robbie is Professor of Primary Care at the Leeds Institute of Health Sciences and a general practitioner in Leeds.
+I am a Professor of Primary Care at the Leeds Institute of Health Sciences and a general practitioner in Leeds.

-His field of work, implementation research, aims to inform policy decisions about how best to use resources to improve the uptake of research findings by evaluating approaches to change professional and organisational behaviour.
+My field of work, implementation research, aims to inform policy decisions about how best to use resources to improve the uptake of research findings by evaluating approaches to change professional and organisational behaviour.

-Head of Division of Primary Care, Palliative Care and Public Health
+- Head of Division of Primary Care, Palliative Care and Public Health

 Measuring and understanding the uptake of evidence-based practice

 This theme is mainly based around hypothesis-generating studies, qualitative and quantitative, to describe and explain the uptake of evidence-based practice.
 This entails: